chris-townsend/PP4-Kitchen_Tales/README.md

 #### Imagery

-The imagery used throughout the site is intended to inspire people to cook.
-All static images are sourced through [Pexels](https://www.pexels.com/) and are royalty-free.
-There is a list of images used available in the [credits](#credits).
-At the time of writing, the images within the database have come from [BBC Goodfood](https://www.bbcgoodfood.com/).
+The imagery used throughout the site is intended to inspire users to cook, and all the static images are sourced from either [Pexels](https://www.pexels.com/) or [unsplash](https://unsplash.com/), which are both royalty-free.
+A list of images used is available in the credits section.
+At the time of writing, the images within the database have been sourced from [BBC Goodfood](https://www.bbcgoodfood.com/).

 ***

 #### Typography

-While deciding on which typefaces I wanted to use, I tried to choose fonts which resemble a  relaxing and elegant theme, this allows for easy reading and doesn't detract from the overall feel and style.
-To add a little more style, one of the fonts used on the homepage (*Italiana*) has a cursive style, while still being easy to read, it adds elegance and sophistication to the site.

-Both fonts are from [Google fonts](https://fonts.google.com/about), meaning they can be imported from their API and give wide coverage to keep the styling maintained across various devices. *Sans Serif* is the backup font, incase for any reason the main font isn't being imported into the site correctly.
+When selecting typefaces for the site, I aimed to choose fonts that evoke a relaxing and elegant theme, for easy reading and to complement the overall feel and style of the site.
+One of the fonts used on the homepage, "Italiana," has a cursive style that adds elegance and sophistication to the site, while still being easy to read.
+Both fonts are from Google fonts, which can be imported from their API and provide wide coverage to maintain consistent styling across various devices.
+A backup font, "Sans Serif," was also selected in case the primary font is not imported correctly.

 **Headings:** *'Karla'*